Beyond-Better/bb/CONVENTIONS.md

 ## Glossary of Terms

-- **Conversation**: An ongoing interaction between a user and the bbai system, which may include multiple statements and turns.
+- **Conversation**: An ongoing interaction between a user and the BB system, which may include multiple statements and turns.
-- **Statement**: A single request or input from the user to the bbai system.
+- **Statement**: A single request or input from the user to the BB system.
-- **Turn**: A single request-response cycle between bbai and the LLM.
+- **Turn**: A single request-response cycle between BB and the LLM.
-- **Session**: The entire duration of a user's interaction with bbai, which may include multiple conversations.
+- **Session**: The entire duration of a user's interaction with BB, which may include multiple conversations.
-- **Project**: The collection of files and resources that bbai is working with.
+- **Project**: The collection of files and resources that BB is working with.
 - **Tool**: A specific function or capability that the LLM can use to perform actions or retrieve information.
-- **Patch**: A set of changes to be applied to a file.
+- **Change**: A set of changes to be applied to a file.
 - **Commit**: A saved state of the project in the version control system.
 - **Embedding**: A numerical representation of text used for semantic search and comparison.
 - **Token**: The basic unit of text processing for the LLM, typically a word or part of a word.